rajshritotla/1984-generative-graphics/README.md

 * Body/Fist detection may not work using normal webcam, due to the sizing of the webcam being very limited
 * Facial detection does not work properly when there are more than one face on the camera
 * You have to get really close to the camera for it to work properly.
 For testing, we usually are sitting down in a chair with our laptop on a desk, and the camera works properly in this way.
+* A major difficulty using this application on a VM is the access webcam, as VM's may not be allowed for access to the webcam.

 # Project UML